Promise Ex Declarations

 Syntax

 There are currently three promise ex declarations: promise_exclusive, promise_exhaustive, and promise_exclusive_exhaustive.
-They are used to denote determinism properties of a disjunction, and denote either exclusivity exhaustiveness or both.
+They are used to denote determinism properties of a disjunction, and denote either exclusivity, exhaustiveness, or both.
 The examples of each, given below, also show the different ways that existential quantification can be handled.
 All three declarations are restricted in the following ways:

 Development

 This tracks the use of promise ex declarations through the compiler, and may be useful as a quick summary of the current state of development.
 Items marked with an asterisk (*) are not yet implemented.
 Places where data structures etc. have been defined are in italics.
+(The module names listed have suffered bit rot.)

 1. The declarations enter the parse tree.